bagder/uncurled/people/hide-origins.md

 do.
-Perhaps the contributor is a representative of a minority group, such as one with a disability, a follower of an unusual religion or a woman in what is a seemingly male-dominated group - which might only appear male-dominated because the other women already present are using male-sound aliases...
+Perhaps the contributor is a representative of a minority group, such as one with a disability, a follower of an unusual religion or a woman in what is a seemingly male-dominated group - which might only appear male-dominated because the other women already present are using male-sound aliases.